anrigo/cooking-assistant-hmd/README.md

 rasa run actions
 ```

-Run the assistant in the terminal
+Run the assistant in the terminal (in a separate terminal)

 ```
 rasa shell